xdev-software/spring-security-extras/oauth2-oidc-remember-me/README.md

 * after it/the server was restarted
 * after being redirected to another node inside the cluster

-it no longer recognizes the session and with that all authentification data.
+it no longer recognizes the session and with that all authentication data.

 ## Existing options